JustWhit3/key-manager/README.md

 ## Todo

 - Make a Qt6 installer or find a way to incorporate Qt into CMake dependency manager.
 See the [corresponding issue](https://github.com/JustWhit3/key-manager/issues/1).
+- Many other stuff which will be mentioned when the app will reach version 1.0.0.

 ## Credits